-Sharon’s Moving to Ojai!
+Sharon’s Life in Ojai!

 Shangri-La.
 That’s the official nickname for Ojai, a small town nestled in a rich valley surrounded by mountains, located between Los Angeles and Santa Barbara.
 In fact, the name Ojai (pronounced oh-hy) is said to have originated from an indigenous term for the word nest.
 However, the name actually originates from the Native American Chumash word for moon.